Visionbi/Zero-to-Snowflake/README.md

 The exercises/tasks can be done using SNOWFLAKE_SAMPLE_DATA database (you’ll see this sample database on your snowflake account).
 This means that there are no prerequisites, besides an S3 bucket with write permissions (Access_Key & Secret_Key)

 This repository of tips and tools is managed by [Vision.bi](https://vision.bi), Snowflake’s consulting and technology partner.
 For high-level consulting queries, you can contact us at [snowflake@vision.bi](mailto:snowflake@vision.bi)
 .
-Fill free to ask for specific example or ask questions at the [issues section](https://github.com/Visionbi/Zero-to-Snowflake/issues)
+Feel free to ask for specific example or ask questions at the [issues section](https://github.com/Visionbi/Zero-to-Snowflake/issues)

 If you don't have an account you can start your trial [here](https://trial.snowflake.com/?utm_source=visionbi&utm_medium=referral&utm_campaign=visionbi-email&referredBy=visionbi-email)